darrenjw/scala-view/README.md

 ## Building from source

 This is an SBT project, so building from source should be as simple as `sbt package` (assuming that sbt in installed and in your path).
-Scaladoc documentation can be built with `sbt doc`, etc.
+ScalaDoc documentation can be built with `sbt doc`, etc.

 ## Using the package in your code